calebporzio/sushi/README.md

 }
 ```
 ### Handling Empty Datasets
-Sushi reads the takes the first row in your dataset to calculate the structure of the SQLite table.
+Sushi reads the first row in your dataset to work out the scheme of the SQLite table.
 If you are using `getRows()` and this returns an empty array (e.g an API returns nothing back) then Sushi would throw an error.

-If you would like Sushi to work even if the dataset is empty, you can define the optional `protected $schema` array.
+If you would like Sushi to work even if the dataset is empty, you can define your schema in the optional `protected $schema` array.

 ```php
 class Currency extends Model